-Use of Paid Preparers The PTE is responsible for the timely filing of returns, payment of tax, responding to requests and all other requirements, even though a paid preparer is used.
+Use of Paid Preparers The Electing PTE is responsible for the timely filing of returns, payment of tax, responding to requests and all other requirements, even though a paid preparer is used.

 Substitute Forms You may file your Maryland income tax return on a computer-prepared or computer-generated substitute form provided the form is approved in advance by the Revenue Administration Division.
-The fact that a software package is available for retail purchase does not guarantee that it has been approved for use.
+The fact that a software package is available for retail purchase does not guarantee that it has been approved for use by the Revenue Administration Division, of the Comptroller of Maryland.

-For additional information or to see a list of Approved Software Vendors for Maryland Substitute Tax Forms, visit marylandtaxes.gov.
+For additional information or to see a list of Approved Software Vendors for Maryland Substitute Tax Forms, visit marylandtaxes.gov/pros/approved-vendors.php.